IBM Audio Response Units: Example users

-IBM 1001
+IBM 1001 Data Transmission Terminal

 The IBM 1001 Data Transmission terminal allows a user to dial into an Audio Response Unit and send characters entered either with a 10 digit keyboard or from the first 22 columns of a punched card.
 It transmits 12 characters per second.
 The user has to establish the connection by dialling on the attached telephone.

 It was announced on July 18, 1960 and withdrawn on January 30, 1980.
 It was originally launched to transmit data to a remote IBM 24 or IBM 26 Card Punch.

+IBM 2721 Portable Audio Terminal

+The IBM 2721 Portable Audio Terminal is a battery-powered portable terminal announced by IBM's Data Processing Division on January 26, 1970.
+It has an alphanumeric keypad with 60 keys.
+It allows a user to connect to an IBM System/360 using a standard telephone (including a phone booth) with an acoustic coupler, enter commands using a keypad and receiving vocalised output from a connected IBM Audio Response Unit.
+IBM positioned the 2721 as a flexible, portable terminal suited both to in-plant use and off-site field applications such as a mobile sales force.
+It sold for $600 USD or could be leased for $20 per month.